Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 Integration, right?

-Who is it that's really in enforcing segregation?
+Who is it that's really enforcing segregation?

 No, we can't go to that shelter.

-There aren't any black people.
+There aren't any black people at shelter.

-That shelter could tell us, you know, relate to us or so forth.
+It can tell us, you know, relate to us or so forth.

-Uh this is to say nothing of looking a gift horse in the mouth.
+This is to say nothing of looking a gift horse in the mouth.

 I don't even want to go there.

-Time for another big time L. Rushbow C, I told you so.
+I told you so.

-Yesterday I read a story about Cindy Sheehan, in which she called out Hillary Rodham and said that Mrs. Rodham would soon be changing her mind on troops in Iraq and be demanding that they come home.
+Yesterday, I read a story about Cindy Sheehan in which she called out Hillary Rodham and said that Mrs. Rodham would soon be changing her mind on troops in Iraq and be demanding that they come home.

 That if she didn't, she might live to regret it, or words to that effect.

-I said, You don't say this about Hillary Clinton.
+I said, you don't say this about Hillary Clinton.

-and Mrs. Sheehan has not shied away from controversy, opening her New York visit on Sunday night in Brooklyn by accusing Senator Hillary Rodham of failing to challenge the Bush administration's policies in Iraq.
+Mrs. Sheehan has not shied away from controversy, opening her New York visit on Sunday night in Brooklyn by accusing Senator Hillary Rodham of failing to challenge the Bush administration's policies in Iraq.

-Ms. Sheehan, who did not mention Ms. Clinton yesterday, and she will not mention her again, ladies and gentlemen.
+Ms. Sheehan, who did not mention Ms. Clinton yesterday, and she will not mention her again, ladies and gentlemen, unless she wants to end up in Fort Marcy Park.

 Mark my words on it.

-By the way, a late update here, anti-war activist Cindy Sheehan, who lost a son in the illegal war in Iraq, said Tuesday that she was hurt slightly in a scuffle that erupted when the cops broke up a rally as uh she was at the microphone.
+By the way, a late update here, anti-war activist Cindy Sheehan, who lost a son in the illegal war in Iraq, said Tuesday that she was hurt slightly in a scuffle that erupted when the cops broke up a rally as she was at the microphone.

 An organizer was arrested and charged with using a loudspeaker without a permit.